EatSleepCodeRunTimeErrorRepeat/Lectura-App/README.md

 - GitHub Pages

 ### 👩‍🏫 Peers
--Special thanks to all team members for their dedication and teamwork throughout development.
+- Special thanks to all team members for their dedication and teamwork throughout development.
--Our classmates who provided feedback and tested early versions of the platform.
+- Our classmates who provided feedback and tested early versions of the platform.

 We are truly grateful for all the help and support we received during this project.